 And now something I can’t stand out.
 Just imagine, someone buys flagship from Samsung – Galaxy S6 – for about 850 Euro and after ONE year he sells it for half price and purchases new flagship Galaxy S7.
 Reason?
 He just want to own latest model.
 No rational reason or something other.

 Manufacturers are racing for supremacy and domination.
-Samsung’s flagships are premium-equiped devices with brand, so Samsung “abuse” it and sets high prices, like Apple does.
+Samsung’s flagships are premium-equiped devices with brand, so Samsung “abuses” it and sets high prices, like Apple does.

 Let’s value our lives.
 Live it.